KriVaTri/SolarDelta/README.md

 - Units (W vs kW) are normalized automatically.

 Average sensors (persistent):
-- solardelta <Name> avg session: time‑weighted average; holds when conditions drop; resets when the trigger goes to “on” from any known state.
+- solardelta <Name> avg session: time‑weighted average; holds when conditions drop; resets when the trigger goes to the first trigger string provided during configuration e.g. "on" from any known state or second trigger string provided by the user.
 - solardelta <Name> avg year: time‑weighted average; holds when conditions drop; auto‑resets on New Year (local time).
 Also resettable via service solardelta.reset_avg_year.
 - solardelta <Name> avg lifetime: time‑weighted average; holds when conditions drop; never resets.
 Resettable via service solardelta.reset_avg_lifetime.
+If an entry or the integration has been deleted, reinstalling the integration and/or an entry with the same name, will restore its previous data.

+Active duration attribute (on each average sensor):
+- active_time
+What it is: the total elapsed “active” time (in seconds and DD:HH:MM) that contributed to that sensor’s average.
+How it behaves: increases only while conditions are allowed (the same periods used to compute the average), and resets exactly when that average resets (session trigger, New Year, or the relevant reset service).
+What it is not: it’s not wall‑clock time since the sensor was created; periods when conditions aren’t met do not count.

 Changing settings later:
 - Use Configure on the integration to change sensors/strings and scan interval.
-- The Name cannot be changed after setup.
-If you need a different name, delete the entry and create a new one.
+- The Name cannot be changed after initial setup.
+If you need a different name, delete the entry and create a new one or change it's friendly name.

-Branding:
-- Integration tile/logo: add `icon.png` and `logo.png` in `custom_components/solardelta/` (256×256 PNGs). (yet to be done)
-- Entity icons: percentage sensors use `mdi:percent`.

 Installation:
+- Through HACS: add a custom repository. (https://github.com/KriVaTri/solardelta)
-- Copy the `custom_components/solardelta` folder into your Home Assistant config.
+- Or copy the `custom_components/solardelta` folder into your Home Assistant config.
 - Restart Home Assistant.
 - Settings → Devices & Services → “Add Integration” → SolarDelta.